 In the case of a candidate who was discontinued, the graduate program may, at its discretion, ask the graduate school to reinstate the former student as a candidate or to return him or her to precandidacy status if, for instance, the state-of-the-art knowledge in the field has changed substantially since the student was last active in the program.
 A reinstated student who is returned to precandidacy status must meet candidacy requirements again.
 Terms completed before a reinstated student was discontinued are counted toward the time limits for achieving candidacy (section 4.3) and for completing the doctoral degree (section 4.4.1).

 If approved for reinstatement, students who were discontinued during or after the spring 2012 term will be assessed a reinstatement fee upon their first registration.
-The fee will be equal to a quarter of the prevailing Rackham candidacy tuition at the term of reinstatement for each fall and winter term that he or she was discontinued.
+The fee will be equal to a quarter of the prevailing Rackham candidacy tuition at the term of reinstatement for each fall and winter term that they were discontinued.
 The maximum fee will be equivalent to two full terms of the prevailing Rackham candidacy tuition at the term of reinstatement regardless of the length of absence.
 The program is responsible for paying at least half of the assessed reinstatement fee.
-A student who faces a severe financial hardship may apply for a grant from the Graduate School to cover his or her portion of the fee.
+A student who faces a severe financial hardship may apply for a grant from the graduate school to cover his or her portion of the fee.

 A discontinued student may apply for admission to another Ph.D. program by completing the regular admissions application.
 A student returning from a leave of absence does not apply for reinstatement, but registers for the next fall or winter term that follows the leave (section 2.2.2)

 2.2.5 Candidacy Course Registration

 Ph.D. candidates are registered in the fall and winter terms for 995, “Dissertation/candidate,” which consists of 8 credit hours for a full term.
 No part-time enrollment is possible.
 A student who defends in the spring and/or summer half-term must register for 8 credit hours of 995 for the spring/summer full term.